stevieg27/shiftleft-csharp-example/README.md

-# HelloShiftLeft-DotNet
+# ShiftLeft-CSharp-Example
-This repository will contain an evolving set of .NET applications that can be used for testing.
+This repository will contain an evolving set of vulnerable .NET applications and some examples for how one can analyze these applications.

+For more information on how to secure C# applications with ShiftLeft CORE see [the documentation at docs.shiftleft.io](https://docs.shiftleft.io/ngsast/analyzing-applications/c-sharp)

 ## Current Status
 Applications are being created for internal developer-only testing of the .NET pipeline.
 As the pipeline matures, the status of applications for use in internal and/or customer demonstrations will be shown here.